 This paper uses discretionary spending items to evaluate the competitive responses of budgeting across state lines.

-We investigate the effect of different household employment options on fertility outcomes for households in the United States.
+We investigate the effect of different household employment options on fertility outcomes for households in the United States (To be presented at WEAI Conference, Session 190, June 2018.) paper

 “Assessing the impacts of transactions costs and rapid growth on local government service provision and delivery arrangement choices in North Dakota,” Journal of Rural Studies 53 (2017), pp. 14-25. (with Dana Harsell, Robert Wood, and Andy Hultquist)